 When you send emails to your subscribers or your leads, you don’t want to be too salesy.

-It’s important to diversify the emails you send.
+It’s important to diversify your email marketing strategies

 You could ask questions in order to start a conversation.
 This is a great way to get a conversation going and showing that you are interested in your subscribers.